avegancafe/regen-cli/README.md

 To set up your project after generating all of the source and config files, you will need to go into your new directory and run `yarn install` to install all of your node modules.
-To start development, use `webpack-dev-server`, which is a dev dependency of your new project, so you can now run `./node_modules/.bin/webpack-dev-server`
+To start development, use `npm start` to spin up a webpack dev server.
+- #### Caveats
 - Expects there to be no folder with name `<project name>` in the current folder.